MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-L-Rural-BusinessCooperative-Service-Rural-Housing-Service-Rural-Utilities-Service-Department-Agriculture/part-5001-Guaranteed-Loans/subpart-B-Eligibility-Provisions/section-5001.140.md

 (2) The maximum term is 10 years.

 (3) The lender must, at a minimum, obtain a valid lien on the stock, an assignment of any patronage refund, and the ability to transfer the stock to another party, or otherwise liquidate and dispose of the collateral in the event of a default by a borrower.
+The lender and borrower understand that the borrower is fully liable for the entire debt, regardless of the success or failure of the cooperative or ESOP.
+The lender is expected to maximize recovery on the loan, including collection of personal, partnership and corporate guarantees.
+In addition, provisions of the DCIA may impose significant restrictions on delinquent Federal debtors, including eligibility for other Federal programs.

 (4) The lender must complete a written credit evaluation of each stock purchase loan and a complete credit evaluation of the cooperative or ESOP prior to making its first stock purchase loan.

 (5) If a cooperative is organized, each selling owner becomes a member with special control rights to protect their stake in the business while a succession plan is implemented.
 At the completion of the stock transfer, selling owners may retain their membership in the cooperative provided that their control rights are the same as all other members.
 Any special covenants that selling owners may have held must be extinguished upon completion of the transfer.

 (6) If an ESOP is organized for transferring ownership to employees, selling owner(s) may not retain ownership in the business after five years from the date of the initial transfer of stock.

+[85 FR 42518, July 14, 2020, as amended at 89 FR 79716, Sept.
+30, 2024]